afieqa/Artificial-Intelligence/README.md

 ![System Cover](https://user-images.githubusercontent.com/80866677/122080137-9b0cee00-ce30-11eb-9f67-970be4573f44.png)

-Figure 1 shows the AI output of detecting license car plate number.
+[Figure 1] shows the AI output of detecting license car plate number.

+Our goal is to train a custom deep learning model to detect car plate number in pictures and from that detection, we can know where the car from.

+Why we want to create license car plate recognition system?

+Violation of traffic legislation has been acknowledged as a major cause of road accidents in most areas of the world.
+Even if the rules and regulation against them are present, the number of violators is continuously growing.
+A system must therefore be established to help police agencies enforce these standards in order to improve road safety and reduce road accidents.

 ## C.  DATASET